Generalized Attracting Horseshoes and Chaotic Strange Attractors

 \section{Concluding Remarks}

 We have introduced GAH dynamical models proved that they have CSAs that are closures of unstable manifolds of any finite dimension.
-Moreover, by showing that they include the H\'{e}non and Lozi maps of the plane, we were able to give comparatively simple proofs that they possess CSAs for certain parameter values.The models presented are those having 1-dimensional stable manifolds for their key saddle points, so it is natural to also consider models having higher dimensional stable manifolds for these points, which we plan to do in the near future.
+Moreover, by showing that they include the H\'{e}non and Lozi maps of the plane, we were able to give comparatively simple proofs that they possess CSAs for certain parameter values, and in the process resolved an apparently open question of rather long standing about the existence of a CSA for the H\'{e}non map with parameters $a=1.4$ and $b=0.3$.
+The models presented are those having 1-dimensional stable manifolds for their key saddle points, so it is natural to also consider models having higher dimensional stable manifolds for these points, which we plan to do in the near future.
 In addition, along the lines in \cite{BY,CL}, we intend to construct SRB measures for the GAH paradigms, thereby enabling a deeper statistical study of their CSAs.
 Finally, we have observed that our CSA constructions appear to have some important applications in granular flow problems, and we intend to seek out additional areas of science and engineering in which GAHs may be useful.